sudoxx2/proxy-scrape/README.md

 pip install virtualenv
 ```

-Next step is to activate virtualenv
+Next step is to activate virtualenv and navigate to cloned repo directory

 ```
 source env/bin/activate